FilmBiopsy/filmbiopsy.github.io/_posts/2018-10-18-Vada_Chennai.md

 ### Plot

-Movie follows a non-linear pattern which revolves around certain timeline, covers almost main events in TamilNadu Politics.
+Movie follows a non-linear pattern which revolves around certain timeline, covers almost main events in TamilNadu politics.
 Characterization has been raw and will impress our mind with north chennai slang and jail sequences especially gangsters and their mannerisms.

 A Gangster movie which has maintained the class can definitely be compared with Anurag Kashyap’s “Gangs of Wasseypur”.